$0 South Africa → UK Ancestry Visa Guide — Quick-Start Checklist

 How It Works for South African Applicants Applying From Outside the UK

-When you apply for your UK Ancestry visa through the standard UKVI process from South Africa — completing the online application form on gov.uk, paying the visa fee and IHS, attending the VFS appointment for biometrics — you will be prompted during the application process to create a UKVI online account if you do not already have one.
+When you apply for your UK Ancestry visa through the standard UKVI process from South Africa — completing the online application form on gov.uk, paying the visa fee and IHS, attending the VFS appointment for biometrics — you may create or already have a UKVI online account.
 This account is the mechanism through which you will access your immigration status once the visa is granted.

 The critical step that catches many South Africans off-guard: before you travel to the UK, your passport must be linked to your UKVI account.
 If the passport you travel on is different from the passport registered in the UKVI system — for example, if you renewed your South African passport after receiving the visa approval — you need to update the UKVI system before you travel.
 Arriving at the UK border with a new unregistered passport while your immigration status is linked to the old one can result in denial of boarding or extended hold at immigration.